rohenaz/bitcoinsv-kubernetes/README.md

 # bitcoinsv-kubernetes
-A bitcoin SV node configured for deployment on Heroku
+A bitcoin SV node configured for deployment on Kubernetes